Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 <br />

 Next, you need to select the temporary and final directories for your plot.
 The medium for temporary storage will greatly affect the speed at which your plot is created:
-* **RAM** -- For plots to be created entirely in RAM, there is no temporary storage.
-RAM plotters can typically create k32 plots in a few minutes, but they also require a significant amount.
+* **RAM** -- For plots created entirely in RAM, there is no temporary storage.
+RAM plotters can typically create k32 plots in a few minutes, but they also require a significant amount of memory (256 GB - 416 GB, depending on the plotter).
 * **SSD** -- Most farmers choose to use an enterprise NVMe SSD for the temporary storage.
 These SSDs can handle large amounts of reads and writes in their lifetimes.
 * **HDD** -- If you don't mind plotting slowly, you can choose a directory located on an HDD.